chaimleib/anime1-filter/README.md

 ### Dynamic billboard load
 Whenever the user scrolls, new billboards are loaded.
 These are not filtered by `start_check_billboards`, and a special `observer` object is used to react to the changing DOM.
 For details about this object, see [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

 TODO
 ----
 * Links without genre labels are not filtered.
+This would require loading other pages that contain the genre and/or rating information.
 * Images may briefly appear before being removed.
+This will require fixing the bootstrapper.